Religious Education 2023 - 2024

 - Develop sensitivity and respect towards all people no matter what their beliefs.

-- Develop the ability to reflect on and communicate with others about issues of spirituality, truth, belief and faith.
+- Develop the ability to reflect on and communicate with others about issues of truth, belief and faith.

 - To explore a personal quest for meaning.

 - Develop knowledge and understanding of the Christian faith through a study of the key questions as detailed in our syllabus.

 - Christianity, Judaism, Islam, Hinduism and Sikhism

 Multi-faith Festivals and Key multi-faith

 Sukkot, Hanukkah and Passover (Judaism) Eid -ul- Fitr and Ramadan (Islam) Diwali and Raksah Bandhan (Hinduism) Diwali and Vaisakhi